-Table 5 shows the same basic patterns with our measures of transfer, including financial costs, time costs, and the number of procedures involved in transferring property.
-Our model predicts that these transfer variables should not be helpful in predicting housing quality, and that is indeed what we find.
+Table 5 shows the same basic patterns with our measures of transfer, including financial costs, time costs, the number of procedures involved in transferring property, and the Transfer index.
+Our model predicts that these variables should not be helpful in predicting housing quality, and that is indeed what we find.
 Only transfer cost is associated with slum share, as shown in the first column.
-All three variables are correlated with the density of the built-up area, but as we show in regression (6), these correlations disappear when we control for the Title index.
+All three variables, as well as the Transfer index, are correlated with the density of the built-up area, but as we show in regression (6), these correlations turn weaker or disappear when we control for the Title index.
 Regression (5) shows that Title is significantly correlated with the slum share in all specifications, but the transfer variables generally do not predict slum share once we control for Title.